 It is believed that two percent of the US population, or 4.7 million people, receive dog bites each year.
 In the 1980s and 1990s the US had around 17 fatal dog attacks a year on average while in the 2000s the number increased to 26.
 Approximately 77% of dog bites are from pets of family or friends, and around 50% of attacks occur on the dog owner’s property.
-Many victims— in fact, most— are reluctant in suing their family and friends; with this being the case, Benson and Bingham can work with you in order to receive the appropriate compensation from insurance companies.
+Many victims— in fact, most— are reluctant in suing their family and friends; with this being the case, Benson & Bingham Accident Injury Lawyers, LLC can work with you in order to receive the appropriate compensation from insurance companies.
 We understand the pain and damage associated with such attacks, and we want to help you get the compensation you deserve.

 As the amount of compensation varies by case, there is no general rule that determines what a victim will receive.
 A dog bite victim can get money for the following things:

 Similar to many other states, Nevada adheres to the common law concept of liability in dog bite cases.
 Plainly stated, this common law claims that, in order to be held liable, the owner of a dog must know that dog has a tendency to bite and the owner must have insufficient measures to control the dog.
 However, the law regarding dog bite claims is multi-faceted and depends, to a great degree, on the certain circumstances of the particular event.